In press or under review

 *indicates that co-author is a mentee

-Heiman, C.M., Herzberg, O., West, K.L., Fletcher, K.K., Tamis-LeMonda, C.S. (under review).
+Heiman, C.M., Herzberg, O., West, K.L., Fletcher, K.K., Tamis-LeMonda, C.S. (under revision).
 Baby steps towards reading: Infants' spontaneous interactions with books at home.

-West, K.L., *Steward, S.E., Britsch, E.R., Iverson, J.M. (in press).
+West, K.L., *Steward, S.E., Britsch, E.R., Iverson, J.M.
+(2023).
 Infant communication across the transition to walking: Developmental cascades among infant siblings of children with autism.
 Journal of Autism and Developmental Disorders.

 Iverson, J.M., West, K.L., Schneider, J.L., Plate, S.N., Northrup, J.B., Britsch, E.R.
 (2022).
 Early development in autism: How developmental cascades help us understand the emergence of developmental differences, In Lockman, J.J. & Tamis-LeMonda, C.S.
 (Eds), Advances in Child Development and Behavior Volume 64: Developmental Cascades.
 Elsevier.